-The UX434FL inherits the thermal module design from the 2018 UX433FN model, with a single fan and single heatpipe, and that doesn’t seem to be capable of keeping both the i7 CPU and the MX250 GPU in check in tasks that simultaneously put both these components to serious work.
+The UX434 models inherit the thermal module design from the 2018 UX433FN, with a single fan and single heatpipe, and that’s not a good match for the i7 CPU and the MX250 GPU in games and other demanding tasks that simultaneously put both these components to serious work.

-That aside, the fan is also set-up to favor low noise, ramping up to only about 40-41 dB at head level at maximum speeds, and while there is a generous air intake grill on the underbelly that’s supposed to allow plenty of fresh air to come in, corroborated with the Ergolift hinge design, most of that grill is obstructed with thermal tape, in an attempt to channel the airflow over the components and prevent dust from getting in.
+That aside, the fan is also set-up to favor low noise, ramping up to only about 39-40 dB at head level at maximum speeds.
+Furthermore, while there is a generous air intake grill on the underbelly that’s supposed to allow plenty of fresh air to come in, corroborated with the Ergolift hinge design, most of that grill is obstructed with thermal tape, in an attempt to channel the airflow over the components and prevent dust from getting in.
 I would have expected a clear cut on top of the actual fan, and I’m curious about the impact of removing those pieces of tape that cover the grills to improve airflow.

 *Daily Use – running Netflix in EDGE for 30 minutes, fans off

-*Load – playing Far Cry 5 for 30 minutes, Default profile, fans 40-41 dB
+*Load – playing Far Cry 5 for 30 minutes, Default profile, fans 39-40 dB

 It is also worth mentioning that a fair bit of vibrations are pushed into the frame at volumes above 60%, and you’ll feel the chassis vibrating when using the computer on the lap or the tighs.
 On top fo that, due to their positioning on the laterals, I also feel that these speakers are easier to cover up and muffle than on the previous generation.